IanEdington/learn/operating-systems/courswork.md

 #### Learning Outcomes

 1. define *critical-section problem*.
+    - a section or sections of code that if executed concurrently can cause unstable data
 2. explain hardware and software solutions for the critical-section problem.
+    - hardware: atomic operations
+    - software: never work if their not built on-top of hardware solutions: spin-locks (mutex), semiphore (resource lock), Monitors, Condition
 3. describe semaphores and monitors, and explain how they are implemented.
 4. explain how to use semaphores and monitors to handle classic problems of synchronization such as bounded-buffer problems, readers-writers problems, and dining-philosophers problems.
 5. describe synchronization mechanisms in Linux, Solaris, and Windows.